Farm Operating Loans

 Any items in the approved crop budget, such as; seed, chemicals, fertilizer, fuel, rents, mortgage payments, labor, insurance, harvest costs, etc.

-An operating line of credit can be drawn out to the maximum amount approved and is then paid down as the products securing the line are sold.
-As the line is paid down, it cannot be re-drawn.
+An crop operating loan can be drawn out to the maximum amount approved and is then paid down as the products securing the loan are sold.
+As the loan is paid down, it cannot be re-drawn.
 A revolving line of credit can be drawn up, paid down, and drawn back up during the term of the loan.

 FARM AND RANCH REPORT